-Home Reference Manual Return
+Home Search Reference Manual Return

 The UNIX environment

-There are a number of reasons why GENSYS runs under UNIX:
+Reasons why GENSYS runs under UNIX:

 Useful UNIX commands: